Flows from Economy to Environment

 Ocean acidification--the decrease in ocean pH resulting from absorption of atmospheric CO2--represents one of the most significant indirect pathways from economic residual flows to marine environmental change.
 The ocean absorbs approximately 25-30% of anthropogenic CO2 emissions, with measurable effects on marine chemistry.
 SDG indicator 14.3.1 tracks ocean acidification using mean marine acidity (pH) measurements.
 For ocean accounts, the air emissions account provides the upstream measure (CO2 generated by economic activity), while the ecosystem condition account captures the downstream effect (changes in ocean pH).

 The carbon cycle illustrates how carbon flows between the atmosphere, biosphere, oceans, geosphere, and the economy.
 Understanding this cycle is essential for compiling residual flow accounts that capture the full pathway from economic emissions to marine environmental impact.
-Figure 3.4.1 presents the main components of the carbon cycle as described in SEEA EA[12].
+Figure TG-3.4-F1 presents the main components of the carbon cycle as described in SEEA EA[13].

 For ocean accounting, the key pathways include: emissions from combustion of fossil fuels (geosphere → economy → atmosphere), ocean uptake of atmospheric CO2 (atmosphere → oceans), and sequestration by coastal ecosystems such as mangroves and seagrasses (atmosphere → biosphere).
 The residual flow accounts described in this Circular capture the economy-to-atmosphere pathway; the ecosystem service accounts in TG-3.2 Flows from Environment to Economy capture the ocean and biosphere absorption pathways.